Beat-YT/FNFestival-Events/README.md

 ## ALL PARTS

-A part track must start with the text event `PART X` (with X being the name of the instrument)
+A part track must start with the text event (track name type) `PART X` (with X being the name of the instrument)

 Events that apply to a specific instrument: